aws-samples/aws-iot-core-lorawan/transform_binary_payload_pilot_things/README.md

 This repository can help you to accelerate development of your LoRaWAN-based IoT solutions by providing a deployable reference architecture which will decode binary data using the Pilot Things Sensor Library.

+The Pilot Things Sensor Library is a SaaS offering that can be [purchased from the AWS marketplace](https://aws.amazon.com/marketplace/pp/B08W5BCWT5)

 ## Introduction
 This repository contains resources to quickly onboard [supported LoRaWAN devices](https://www.pilot-things.com/smart-platform/sensor-library).
 These resources include: